Divorce in New York (2026)

 Overview of New York Divorce Law

 New York became a no-fault divorce state in 2010, when the legislature added “irretrievable breakdown of the relationship for a period of at least six months” as a ground for dissolution.
 Before that change, New York was the last state in the country to require proof of fault.
-Today, most divorces are filed on no-fault grounds, although the state still recognizes several fault-based grounds, including cruel and inhuman treatment, abandonment for one year or more, imprisonment, and adultery.
+Today, most divorces are filed on no-fault grounds, although the state still recognizes several fault-based grounds under Domestic Relations Law (DRL) Section 170, including:

 Filing on fault-based grounds is uncommon but can influence how a court resolves financial disputes, particularly when one spouse’s misconduct has dissipated marital assets.